 The Writer’s Desk features the desks and writing practices of Gemini Ink faculty, visiting authors, teaching artists, volunteers, students, interns, staff, partners and more.
 Receive new posts in your inbox by subscribing to our newsletter at bit.ly/geminiinknewsletter.

 My first writing desk was a small plastic table in the kitchen.
-In addition, for my first book, A Bell Buried Deep I was still living in New York, and got up early, and went to Starbucks, around 6:30 am.
-When I moved to New Mexico, in our rental house, we had a huge, built-in desk; and that was wonderful.
+In addition, for my first book, A Bell Buried Deep, I was still living in New York, and got up early, and went to Starbucks around 6:30am.
+When I moved to New Mexico, we had a huge, built-in desk in our rental house, which was wonderful.
 I had space for poetry books that I was reading, spaces for folders — I tend to go from chaos to order, and such a large space was good for both.
-Now I work at a table beneath the staircase in the living room, piles of folders and papers — folders for classes, and papers of poems.
-It has advantages in that we have lots of light; on the other hand, it’s a small open space.
+We just mortgaged a home, and I now have a ROOM! with a window.
+It is a small room, but wonderful.
+I look out on the land, sage, and sky.
+I am so happy with this.

 How important is it to you to have stability in your writing routine?